This CA quit his lucrative job as a Partner at a leading accounting firm in Canada to be a tech entrepreneur with Countable.co

 I was under the impression that with very little public accounting experience, I wouldn’t be able to get a job as a manager with a CPA firm.

 I didn’t want to start in a junior position after having worked hard to obtain two degrees so, I registered for CGA (Certified General Accountants).

-After struggling to find a job for almost 6 months, owing to a fortunate turn of events, I got an offer from one of the recruiters at Robert Half temp division!
-They found something for me in a Not for Profit organization for minimum hourly wage rate.
+After struggling to find a job for almost 6 months, owing to a fortunate turn of events, I got an offer from one of the recruiters at the Robert Half temp division!
+They found something for me in a Not for Profit organization for a minimum hourly wage rate.

 I was so happy that things were just going to work out now and I decided that I won’t let anything fail from this point forward.

 After working with them for 3 months, I was offered a permanent role, however, this new offer was for significantly less pay than what I was looking for.

 Forging ahead in a big public accounting firm